mstahv/vaadin-quarkus-tutorial/README.md

 Now you can continue most of the official tutorial pretty much as is all the way until the `Login And Authentication` part.
 Just note that instead of Spring Beans, use CDI beans and that there are various differences between Spring Data and [Panache](https://quarkus.io/guides/hibernate-orm-panache).
 Essentially if the tutorial says `Autowired`, you say `Inject`.

+One difference in development is how the UI changes are picked up.
+Quarkus is excellent in quickly injecting the code changes into a development server running in development mode, but due to its architecture, with Quarkus, you need to *manually refresh the browser* to see code changes (Quarkus checks for new code changes on new request, instead injecting them eagerly).

 Another gotcha is when building the Dashboard view.
 Adding Vaadin extension as we did in the Project Setup, only adds the core OSS dependencies.
 Add `com.vaadin:vaadin-charts-flow` dependency to you pom.xml (with version or with `com.vaadin:vaadin-bom` to dependency management part).
 Alternatively you can add the whole `com.vaadin:vaadin` package with all the things.

 ## Login and Authentication